joleuger/vuinputd/docs/DESIGN.md

 libinput/game->>eventx: open /dev/input/eventx
 ```

-vuinputd provides a virtual uinput called /dev/vuinput that can be bind-mounted as /dev/uinput in the container.
-Thus, uinput devices can also be created inside containers:
+vuinputd provides a virtual /dev/vuinput implemented via CUSE (Character Device in Userspace).
+This device can be bind-mounted into a container as /dev/uinput, so applications operate normally:
 ```mermaid

 sequenceDiagram